kostger/javascript-game/README.md

 ## Description
 **COVID vs Doctors** is a strategic game where players control a team of doctors battling against the spread of the COVID-19 virus.
 The objective is to manage resources, make decisions, and eliminate the virus before it spreads uncontrollably.

+## Live Demo

 ## Features
-- **Doctor Units**: Different types of doctors with unique skills (e.g., virologists, epidemiologists, nurses).
+- **Doctor Units**: Different types of doctors with unique skills (apparently potatoes are a type of doctor now).
-- **Virus Types**: Various strains of the virus that evolve over time.
+- **Virus Types**: Various strains of the virus that evolve over time(pirate viruses and angry viruses).
-- **Resource Management**: Control medical supplies, hospital beds, and vaccines.
-- **Strategic Gameplay**: Plan your moves carefully to stop the virus from spreading.
+- **Strategic Gameplay**: Plan your moves carefully to stop the virus from spreading by using superpowers such as the freeze button.
-- **Level System**: Progress through increasingly difficult levels.
+- **Wave System**: Progress through increasingly difficult waves.

 ## Installation
 1. Clone the repository: